australasian-computer-music-association/10-rose-self-experiential-prototyping/article.md

-*Unity3D*, a platform for 3D world creation, is utilised to create an Oculus VR version of the opera work for the *Oculus Quest*. *Unity Technologies* promote their product by describing how virtual reality heightens a creator\'s creativity in relating a narrative.
+*Unity3D*, a platform for 3D world creation, is utilised to create an Oculus VR version of the opera work for the *Oculus Quest*. *Unity Technologies* promote their product by describing how virtual reality heightens a creator's creativity in relating a narrative.
 They state that the creative opportunities are endless when a creator realises their imagination with the *Unity3D* canvas (Unity Technologies, 2020).
 The creator designs a world, which enhances the word-painting of each